rkozlowski/TigerWrap/docs/planning/TigerWrap_0.9.2_General_Plan.md

 ### Acceptance criteria for the slice

-The slice is done when all of the following hold, verified against a real local SQL Server:
+The slice is done when all of the following hold, verified against the SQL Server explicitly approved by the selected bootstrap connection:

 1. `db create` creates a database from an administrative connection, rejects invalid names, refuses a regular-role connection, and reports the created database's collation and compatibility level.
 2. `db drop` refuses: a system database; a database with no disposable-tagged connection and no `--force`; the database its own connection targets; a non-interactive run without `--confirm`.
 It succeeds for a disposable-tagged database and does not force-disconnect unless `--force-disconnect` is supplied.